RyanLucas3/MacroRandomForest/README.md

 Ever wanted the power of a random forest with the interpretability of a linear regression model?
 Well now you can...

 This code base is the Python implementation of "The Macroeconomy as a Random Forest" by Philippe Goulet Coulombe.
+It has, at it's core, a linear macro equation.
+Unlike a regular regression though, variable selection is made via a random forest.
+This has the nice side effect that our beta then nests information about not only variable selection, but also time-variation, regime-switching and structural breaks.

-The full paper corresponding to the implementation can be found here: https://arxiv.org/abs/2006.12724
+The full paper corresponding to the implementation can be found here: https://arxiv.org/abs/2006.12724.